solislemuslab/simulation-suite/README.md

 ### Read a network in with Newick format

-This is in the `main.cpp` file right now:
+This is in the `main.cpp` file right now, so `main.cpp` should just be adjusted for now to test different Newick strings:

 ```cpp
 #include "Network.hpp"